kermitt2/softcite-api/Readme.md

 The softcite Software Knowledge Base is built on top Wikidata existing resources.

+The OpenAPI 3.0 description of the Web Service API is available [here](https://github.com/kermitt2/softcite-api/blob/master/swagger/openapi.yaml).
+A preliminar discussion on this service can be found [here](https://github.com/ourresearch/software-mentions/blob/master/doc/usage_scenario_and_requirements.md).

 ## Requirements

-The client has been tested with Python 3.5.
+The client has been tested with Python 3.*

 A MongoDB server version 3.* must be installed and started.